speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 ---
-title: "Raw read explorations"
+title: "Raw read exploration"
 layout: archive
 permalink: /readsExploration/
 ---

 ### fastq format

-Let's have a look at the first sequence: As we saw in the lecture, each DNA sequence is composed of four lines.
-Therefore, we need to visualize the first four lines to have a look at the first sequence.
-First we set the name of the fastq file that we will work with as the variable FILE.
+Let's have a look at the first sequence from our raw read files which are stored in the [fastq format](https://en.wikipedia.org/wiki/FASTQ_format).
+As we saw in the [lecture](https://github.com/speciationgenomics/presentations/blob/master/NGS_introduction_JM.pdf), each DNA sequence is composed of four lines.
+Therefore, we need to visualize the first four lines to have a look at the information stored for the first sequence.

+First we set the name of the fastq file that we will work with as the variable `FILE`.
 Then, we copy that file to our directory.
-Finally, we get the first 4 lines.
-However, we cannot just directly write head -4 $FILE because the fastq file is actually compressed.
+Finally, we will examine the first 4 lines.
+However, we cannot just directly write `head -4 $FILE` like we might with a normal text file because the fastq file is actually compressed.
 It is thus a binary file which cannot just be read.
 Luckily, there are many commands that can directly read binary files.
-Instead of cat, we use zcat, instead of grep, we use zgrep.
-If we want to use any other command, we need to read the file with zcat and then pipe the output into our command of joyce such as head.
+Instead of `cat`, which we saw in the [Unix introduction](https://speciationgenomics.github.io/getting_used_to_unix/), we use `zcat`, instead of `grep`, we use `zgrep`.
+If we want to use any other command, we need to read the file with `zcat` and then pipe the output into our command of choice such as `head` or `tail`.

 ```shell
 FILE="RAD1.fastq.gz"